DataDog/documentation/content/en/tracing/trace_pipeline/ingestion_mechanisms.md

 [2]: /tracing/trace_collection/dd_libraries/python
 {{% /tab %}}
 {{% tab "Java" %}}
-For Java applications, single span sampling rules are not yet supported.
-Please reach out to [Datadog Support][1] if you are interested in getting access to this feature.
+For Java applications, single span sampling rules are not supported.
+Contact [Datadog Support][1] if you are interested in this potential future feature.

 Read more about sampling controls in the [Java tracing library documentation][2].